-

 Oxford United

-Mark returned to Welsh Premier football and made a couple of appearances for Bangor City during the 1996-97 season, and also played for Caernarfon Town and TNS.
+Mark returned to Welsh Premier football and made one appearances for Bangor City during the 1995-96 season the home UEFA Cup leg with FC Haka, and returned the following season to make thirteen league starts before moving on to Caernarfon Town (1998-2000) and TNS (2000-2002).

 David Forde